Advice & Tips for New Bloggers

 My view is that Elementor is one of the cleanest page builders around and will have the least effect on load speed.
 It’s also less reliant on shortcodes than some of the other popular page builders.
 This means that if you decide to switch back to Gutenberg at a future date, your text will still be intact and you won’t have to retype your page from scratch.

-Social Warfare is the best social media plugin I’ve come across.
+Social Warfare is my preferred social media plugin.
 You need to upgrade to the Pro version if you want Pinterest Save It Pins on your site (something I strongly recommend for extra traffic).